People

 CSUMB REU 2023 Undergraduate Intern

-Hannah is currently an undergraduate student at Clemson University in Clemson, SC working towards her BS in Biological Sciences with a minor in genetics.
-She has joined the lab through the Monterey Bay REU program and is working on a project that uses molecular biomarkers in diatoms to indicate nitrogen status in the field.
-She is thrilled to work in the lab over summer and gain experience with designing primers, running PCR and qPCR, and various other techniques.
+Hannah joined the lab through the Monterey Bay REU Program in Summer 2023 when she was an undergraduate student at Clemson University in Clemson, SC working towards her BS in Biological Sciences with a minor in genetics.
+She worked on a project using molecular biomarkers in diatoms to indicate nitrogen status in the field.
+She was thrilled to work in the lab over summer and gained experience with designing primers, running PCR and qPCR, and various other techniques.